alem-platform/sprint-js/story02/merge/README.md

 # Merge

-It’s time to unite two arrays into one!
+It’s time to unite two arrays into one.
 Use the built-in [concat](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) method to combine two arrays into a new array.

 ### Function declaration